meleangelo/RAnotes/howto/OpenRStudioServer.md

 r-studio-server.sh
 ```

-After runnning the script  you will see the following output with few instructions:
+After running the script  you will see the following output with few instructions:

 ```{linux}
 Creating slurm script: R-Studio-Server.slurm.script